Explore 5 peer-reviewed studies by S Du in Psychology and COVID-19 Fear (2023–2025). Discover research powered by Prolific's participant panel.

 Institution: Nottingham University Business School, University of Reading, Oxford Brookes University, University of Portsmouth

-Research Area: Crowdsourcing Ethics, Social Sciences, Organizational Behavior
+Research Area: Crowdsourcing Ethics, Social Science, Organizational Behavior

 Discipline: Social Science